Sandro Notaroberto

-Sandro Notaroberto Peci (born 10 March 1998) is a Venezuelan–Italian footballer who plays as a defender for Venezuelan Primera División side Caracas FC.
+Sandro Notaroberto Peci (born 10 March 1998) is a Venezuelan–Italian footballer who plays as a defender for Venezuelan Primera División side Academia Puerto Cabello.

 Club career

 Notaroberto started his career at Deportivo La Guaira, making his debut in a 2015 Copa Venezuela game, before moving to Zulia for the 2016 season.

 He played in his side's first game of the 2017 Copa Libertadores; a 2–1 loss to Chapecoense.

 International career

 Notaroberto represented the Venezuelan under 17 side at the 2015 South American Under-17 Football Championship, where his side were knocked out in the first round.

 He was called up to the under 20 side in 2015.
 He was called up to the 2017 South American Youth Football Championship, but failed to make an appearance.